AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 Yet, the reporters may not follow the rules (they may delete / alter part of the template), or be familiar with the tag system as there are too many.
 And the workload of team members is not taken into account.

+On top of this, most issue reports are for social interactions only, which constitutes a source of distraction.

 https://github.com/tensorflowbutler ("I'm a bot that helps maintain the TensorFlow issues."
 Notice the word "triageservice" on the page) https://github.com/fastlane/fastlane/issues/18004